Aggregated States

 3×3 Pattern Search in Larger Boards

-New logic for supporting variable board size
+Logic for variable board size

 sketch excerpt